Phrenic Nerve Stimulation – What It Is and How It Works

 WHAT’S THE PHRENIC NERVE?

 Your body has two phrenic nerves, a left and a right one.
 Each originates in the neck and passes down between the lung and heart to reach the diaphragm.
-These nerves play a pivotal part in breathing – passing motor information to the diaphragm while receiving sensory information.
+These nerves play a pivotal part in breathing – passing motor information to the diaphragm.

 WHAT IS PHRENIC NERVE STIMULATION?